- Super User

 - Get informed about the risks in your area:

-- Visit websites such as Twenty to Ready;
+- Visit websites such as Be Ready Utah;

 - Speak with your local Emergency Management department;